beyondlimits/FullScreenMario/README.md

 FullScreenMario uses [Grunt](http://gruntjs.com/) to automate building, which requires [Node.js](http://node.js.org).
 The process is straightforward; see [Grunt's help page](http://gruntjs.com/getting-started).

-The root index.html file includes all the raw .js anc .css files, and thus should only be used for development.
+The root index.html file includes all the raw .js and .css files, and thus should only be used for development.
 The dist/index.html file uses the built and minified output so it should be used as production code.

 #### Coding